-We have yet to meet the leader whose answers match up with the rest of the people in his or her organization.
+We have yet to meet a leader whose answers match up with the rest of the people in his or her organization.

 Alignment in the organization is critical and fully the responsibility of leadership.
 EOS recommends forming and sharing a three-year vision for the organization.

 You make sure you have the right people on the bus by evaluating them based on the core values of the organization.
-If people on your team do not believe in and demonstrate these core values you must provide feedback and give the individual a chance to correct their behavior.
-If they don’t change you must replace them on your bus.
+If people on your team do not believe in or demonstrate these core values, then you must provide feedback and give the individual a chance to correct their behavior.
+If they don’t change, however, you must replace them on your bus.

 Once you have the right people on the bus, get them in the right seats by ensuring they:

 “Get it” – understand the job requirements and challenges of the position.